vbotka/ansible-certificate/README.md

 Role Variables
 --------------

-TBD (Check defaults and examples in vars).
+TBD.
+Review defaults and examples in vars.

 Dependencies